6 DAYS OF

 The route back to the Cape of Good Hope will take us along the coast through Pringle Bay, Rooi-Els and Gordon’s Bay.

-If you are a licensed and experienced rider and would like to complete this 6-day tour on your own, you can rely on us for an affordable option for Harley rental in Cape Town and surrounds.
-See our Rental options, or contact us for more information.
+If you are a licensed and experienced rider and would like to complete this 6-day Cape Splendour tour on your own, you can rely on us for an affordable option for Harley rentals.
+Contact us for more information.